gdpr compliance / proxycheck.io

 What is the GDPR?

-The GDPR or General Data Protection Regulation is a new regulation within the European Union which protects the personal information of those living within the EU with regards to how their information is stored, accessed, processed and moved online.
-Specifically it lays out a set of mandatory guidelines that we have to follow to maintain the privacy of your customers when you send their personal information to us for processing.
+The GDPR or General Data Protection Regulation is a regulation within the European Union which protects the personal information of those living within the EU with regards to how their information is stored, accessed, processed and transferred online.
+Specifically it lays out a set of mandatory guidelines that we have to follow to maintain the privacy of both our customers and your customers when you send their personal information to us for processing.

-Due to this it means for a small time period we have IP information on your visitors and the GDPR considers IP Addresses to be personal information as they can be correlated through your customers internet service providers billing system with a date and time stamp to identify who had an IP Address at a specified time.
+Due to this it means for a brief time period we have IP address information from you and the GDPR considers IP addresses to be personal information as they can be correlated through your customers internet service providers billing system with a date and time stamp to identify who had an IP address at a specified time.

 If I don't live in Europe am I still protected by your GDPR compliance?